qpwo/deepseek-gh200-tutorial/README.md

 # Serving deepseek r1 & v3 on GH200s

-Lambda labs still has half-off GH200s as a promotion to get more people used to the ARM tooling.
+Lambda labs still has half-off (ie $1.50) GH200s as a promotion to get more people used to the ARM tooling.
 I [previously](https://dev.to/qpwo/how-to-run-llama-405b-bf16-with-gh200s-7da) wrote a tutorial for running llama 405b, but deepseek r1 is clearly a better model, so let's serve it instead.
 There's a couple differences from serving llama:

 - You need 12 or 16 GPUs to have decent throughput.
 You can still use 8 if you don't need much throughput.
 - VLLM works better than aphrodite for deepseek right now.
 In fact they just released an [update](https://github.com/vllm-project/vllm/releases/tag/v0.7.2) that makes deepseek inference quite a bit faster.
 Roughly a 40% throughput improvement.